ni/nimi-python/docs/nifgen/functions.rst

     | Returns the FIR filter coefficients used by the onboard signal
       processing block.
-These coefficients are determined by NI-FGEN and based on the FIR filter type and corresponding attribute (Alpha, Passband, BT) unless you are using the custom filter.
-If you are using a custom filter, the coefficients returned are those set with the nifgen\_ConfigureCustomFIRFilterCoefficients function coerced to the
+These coefficients are determined by NI-FGEN and based on the FIR filter type and corresponding property (Alpha, Passband, BT) unless you are using the custom filter.
+If you are using a custom filter, the coefficients returned are those set with the nifgen_ConfigureCustomFIRFilterCoefficients method coerced to the
       quantized values used by the device.
-    | To use this function, first call an instance of the
+    | To use this method, first call an instance of the
-      :py:meth:`nifgen.Session.get_fir_filter_coefficients` function with the
+      :py:meth:`nifgen.Session.get_fir_filter_coefficients` method with the
-      **coefficientsArray** parameter set to VI\_NULL.
-Calling the function in this state returns the current size of the **coefficientsArray** as the value of the **numberOfCoefficientsRead** parameter.
-Create an array of this size, and call the :py:meth:`nifgen.Session.get_fir_filter_coefficients` function a second time, passing the new array as the **coefficientsArray** parameter and the size as the **arraySize** parameter.
-This second function call populates the array with the FIR filter coefficients.
+      **coefficientsArray** parameter set to VI_NULL.
+Calling the method in this state returns the current size of the **coefficientsArray** as the value of the **numberOfCoefficientsRead** parameter.
+Create an array of this size, and call the :py:meth:`nifgen.Session.get_fir_filter_coefficients` method a second time, passing the new array as the **coefficientsArray** parameter and the size as the **arraySize** parameter.
+This second method call populates the array with the FIR filter coefficients.
     | Refer to the FIR Filter topic for your device in the *NI Signal
       Generators Help* for more information about FIR filter coefficients.
-      This function is supported only for the NI 5441.
+      This method is supported only for the NI 5441.
     | **Default Value**: None